So, you want to become a stockbroker?

 They cover all FINRA subjects with 35 different exams utilizing 3,300 unique questions specifically designed to help you pass your FINRA certification exam.

 Click here and get 10% off (Grab it today, the offer won't last)

 - (F1) Seeks Business for the Broker-Dealer from Customers and Potential Customers (7%)

 - (F2) Opens Accounts after Obtaining and Evaluating Customers’ Financial Profile and Investment Objectives (9%)

 - (F3) Provides Customers with Information about Investments, Makes Suitable Recommendations, Transfers Assets and Maintains Appropriate Records (73%)

 - (F4) Obtains and Verifies Customers’ Purchase and Sales Instructions and Agreements; Processes, Completes, and Confirms Transactions (11%)

-Once you pass these tests, you will be authorized to buy and sell most securities.
+Once you pass these tests, you will have all the requirements to become a stockbroker and you'll be authorized to buy and sell most securities.